IntelliJ IDEA now has a single unified installer, replacing the separate Community Edition and Ultimate downloads.

 Alternatively, you can use the latest version of IntelliJ IDEA with access to its current free feature set.

 Your data privacy remains our top priority.
-The new unified distribution will not change how your data is handled or shared.
+The new unified distribution does not change how your data is handled or shared.
 Unlike many other developer tools, IntelliJ IDEA does not collect usage statistics, logs, or other data without your explicit consent.
 We’re especially grateful to those who opt in to anonymous statistics gathering, as this helps us improve IntelliJ IDEA.

-You’ll get access to more free features, a smoother way to explore powerful tools, a simplified trial experience, and additional productivity-enhancing capabilities – all available within the same IDE and without the need for a subscription.
+You get access to more free features, a smoother way to explore powerful tools, a simplified trial experience, and additional productivity-enhancing capabilities – all available within the same IDE and without the need for a subscription.

 The Ultimate subscription provides access to the following features (a complete list is available here):